-2. Funding of Grant Writers
+2. Funding of Grant Writers; Ombudsperson

 The ARPA and IIJA funds directly appropriated to Vermont will be disbursed to recipients through State-based grant programs.
 In addition, ARPA and IIJA also authorized funding of competitive programs administered at the federal level.
-Accessing grants through state or federal programs can be time-consuming and difficult.
+Accessing grants through State or federal programs can be time-consuming and difficult.

 In 2020 Acts and Resolves No. 129, the General Assembly created the Rural Economic Development Initiative (REDI) to promote and facilitate community economic development in the small towns and rural areas of the State.
 A major component of REDI was the provision of technical assistance to small towns and businesses in rural areas in writing grants and accessing and completing the application process for identified grants or other funding opportunities.
-REDI provided this grant access assistance through funding grant writers at the Vermont Housing and Conservation Board (VHCB).
+REDI provided this grant access assistance by funding grant writers at the Vermont Housing and Conservation Board (VHCB).

-The grant writers at VHCB were funded with \$150,000 over two years.
-During those two years, the grant writers helped access \$2,342,445 for towns and businesses-a 15 to 1 return on investment.
-The REDI grant writers also assisted in pending applications for another \$2.5 million in assistance.
+The grant writing through VHCB has been funded with \$350,000 over four years.
+During the first four years, the grant writers helped access \$6,962,605 for rural towns and businesses-a 21 to 1 return on investment.
+The REDI grant writers also assisted in pending applications for another \$600,000 in assistance.

 Vermont should do everything it can to ensure that the ARPA and IIJA funds it receives are utilized and not returned to the federal government.
 State farms and agricultural businesses should not lose out on opportunities to access federally administered funds due to the difficulty of the federal grant process.
-Funding grant writers, such as those funded by REDI, will help farms and agricultural businesses maximize access and use of the federal ARPA and IIJA funds.
+Funding grant writers for farms and agricultural businesses will help maximize access and use of the federal ARPA and IIJA funds.